-Eastern Tiger Swallowtail (Papilio glaucus)
+Two-tailed Tiger Swallowtail (Papilio multicaudata)

 This large butterfly (up to 6" wingspan) can be found from May through August.
 Males can often be seen patrolling for females along streams, canyons and narrow roadways.

-Lifestyle: A good pollinator garden contains food not just for adult butterflies, but for their caterpillars.
+Lifestyle: A good pollinator garden contains food not just for adult

+Two-tailed tiger swallowtail (Papilio multicaudata) on western serviceberry (Amelanchier alnifolia), one of its larval plants. butterflies, but for their caterpillars.
 Female butterflies select specific plants on which to lay their eggs; this ensures that when their eggs hatch, the caterpillars will be able to eat the plant's leaves while growing into adult butterflies.
-Eastern tiger swallowtails lay their eggs on ash, chokecherry and other leaves.
+Two-tailed tiger swallowtails lay their eggs on ash, chokecherry and other leaves.